astron98/DS-ALGO/README.md

               <li>Bit manipulation</li>
             </ol>

-  ***Note:This above list is a prerequisite for placements but,for a senior-developer post,this list may vary.
+  <b size>Note:This above list is a prerequisite for placements but,for a senior-developer's post,this list may vary.</b>